Bibliography of Gianni Berengo Gardin

-The Italian photographer Gianni Berengo Gardin (born 1930) has been the sole contributor or a major contributor to a large number of photobooks from 1960 to the present.
+The Italian photographer Gianni Berengo Gardin (1930–2025) has been the sole contributor or a major contributor to a large number of photobooks from 1960 to the present.

 Berengo Gardin's photobooks have included those for Touring Club Italiano (TCI) about regions within and outside Italy; multiple, TCI-unrelated books about particular parts of Italy, some of them lesser known (e.g. Polesine); books about particular artists (e.g. Giorgio Morandi); books about architecture (particularly that by Renzo Piano); and other commissioned publications (particularly for Istituto geografico De Agostini and Olivetti).

 A large book published in 2013, Gianni Berengo Gardin.
 Il libro dei libri (Gianni Berengo Gardin: The book of books), introduces books with contributions by Berengo Gardin, presenting their covers and sample page spreads, and providing brief bibliographical information.